 According to Professor Peng the government’s decision to distribute 50 tons – that’s 50 million1 gram doses of vitamin C – probably made the difference.

 Head of research at the Chelsea & Westminster Foundation, Dr Marcela Vizcaychipi, says: “The results of this pilot trial are very compelling.
 We have started testing vitamin C levels in some of our patients using a urine dipstick and many are deficient.
 We are now giving 3 to 6 grams to these deficient patients because this seems to be the amount needed to correct this deficiency.”
 The Chelsea & Westminster ICU reported the lowest mortality in the first wave.

 Dr Vizcaychipi points out that vitamin C is one part of essential treatment.
-“Vitamin C is an antioxidant which, in combination with anticoagulants and early clinical management, contribute to better outcomes.”
+“Vitamin C is an Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection… which, in combination with anticoagulants and early clinical management, contribute to better outcomes.”

 Atul Banerjee, a 51year-old asthmatic, is a case in point.
 He developed COVID in October 2020 and, after two weeks of infection, he could hardly breathe and was admitted into the West Middlesex Hospital.
 His oxygenation index, which should be at 100%, and certainly above 95%, had dropped below 92% and his temperature was soaring.
 He could barely breathe.

 Upon admission Mr Banerjee was given the steroid dexamethasone plus intravenous vitamin C as well as antibiotics and anticoagulants.
 Two days later he was discharged with his oxygenation above 95%, temperature normal and on the road to recovery.